Bussing: North Carolina's New Student Assignment Plan

 However, a third piece written for the Times by Terry L. Stoops, director of education studies at the John Locke Foundation, calls the former Wake County school assignment policy a “failure” and suggests that schools cannot buy their way to success through bussing.
 Stoops cited evidence that disadvantaged students in the county stalled out in their academic performance after the school assignment policy was implemented.

-With educators on both sides of the school assignment issue, it seems nearly impossible to come to a consensus on whether socioeconomic integration should be the education model of the future.
+With educators on both sides of the school assignment issue, it seems nearly impossible to come to a consensus on whether socioeconomic integration should be the future education model.
 However, most of these education experts make one point clear.
-Whether socioeconomic integration is part of the equation or not, the ability for families to choose the best school for the children appears to be one of the most telling factors for student success.
+Whether socioeconomic integration is part of the equation or not, the ability of families to choose the best school for their children appears to be one of the most telling factors for student success.

 Questions?
 Contact us on Facebook. @publicschoolreview